jimka2001/ndfa/ndfa/README.md

 graphviz dot program.
 If `PATH` has type `"png"`, a temporary `".dot"` file will be created, and will be converted to a `".png"` file.

+## API for extensibility

+* `populate-synchronized-product` -- Given two state machines for which we with to calculate the cross-product, and a product state machine which has be allocated (as if by make-instance), update the product state machine with the states comprising the synchronized product.

+* `synchronized-product` -- Given two state machines, find their synchronized product by a call to `POPULATE-SYNCHRONIZED-PRODUCT`.

 ### State API